Emergency Contact

 Community hall upgrades

-The community hall was previously used by the C&K Mount Crosby community kindergarten, requiring a new purpose-built facility to be built in a council park near the Mount Crosby Bowls Club, on the corner of Mt Crosby and Stumers Roads.
+The community hall was previously used by the C&K Mount Crosby community kindergarten, requiring a new purpose-built facility to be built in a council park near the Mount Crosby Bowls Club, on the corner of Mount Crosby and Stumers Roads.
 The C&K kindergarten closed in late 2022, and in consultation with Brisbane City Council, it has been determined that a new kindergarten centre is no longer required at the site in line with low local demand.

 Following community and stakeholder feedback, the previous kindergarten has now converted back to its original use as a community hall.